 Alternative Methods for Inducing Labor

-Herbal remedies, such as evening primrose oil, are also popular but should be used cautiously.
+Herbal remedies such as evening primrose oil are also popular but should be used cautiously.
+Talk to your healthcare provider before trying any of these to make sure it’s safe for your situation.

 Frequently Asked Questions